d3jv/assassin/README.md

 ## Usage

+Best used with Discord webhooks.
+Not sure if the format is widely used so it might not work with anything similar.

 * Log in to the website using `login.sh <username>`
 * Fetch family leaderboard: `rodiny.sh <webhook_url>`
 * Fetch players leaderboard: `hraci.sh <webhook_url>`